unimelb-biologic/biologic-answer-area/README.md

 ## Changelogs
 ### Sprint 1 (18/08/2023)
+1. Determine the client's needs and understand the relevant development knowledge
-1. Structure all the folders.
+2. Structure all the folders.
-2. Upload requirement documents and planning documents to docs/ folder.
+3. Upload requirement documents and planning documents to docs/ folder.
-3. Establish collaboration processes and communication channels within the development team.
+4. Establish collaboration processes and communication channels within the development team.
-4. Create task assignments and time plans within Sprint 1.
+5. Create task assignments and time plans within Sprint 1.
-5. Planning tasks and goals for Sprint 2.
+6. Planning tasks and goals for Sprint 2.